CS107-gharvar4d/cs107-FinalProject/docs/documentation.md

 * The project repo has a badge reporting on the coverage of our code from Codecov, so we can easily tell how many tests are passing.

 Package Distribution:
 * Our package is pip installable using the editable option pointing to a local file system.
+It will be pip installable when it is finally published.
 * Specific step by step instructions for how to download and install our package are provided above in the How to Use section.
 * As a brief summary, `ADG4` can be downloaded and installed by creating and activating a virtual environment, downloading our repository (`git clone git@github.com:CS107-gharvar4d/cs107-FinalProject.git`), and navigating into the repo folder with `cd cs107-FinalProject`.
 * Then, install the requirements with `pip install -r requirements.txt`, and install the `ADG4` package with `pip install --editable ./code` (code is the name of the directory where it lives).